 PALEO II VEGAN II WHOLE30

-Try this with my other Thanksgiving favorites:
+Try this with our other Thanksgiving favorites:

 A simple yet surprisingly delicious alternative for mashed potatoes at your holiday table.